BlockScope/blockscope/www-hakyll/drafts/2021-12-13-iffy-diffy.rst

 I have a dependency on ghc-tcplugins-extra_.
 The panel on the right shows the
 #ifdefs of its one module, ``GHC.TcPluginM.Extra``.
 I'm happy with this
-package and don't help maintain it so why am I making a pull request that turns it inside out?
+package and don't help maintain it so why am I making a disruptive pull request with 63 changed files, 1,902 additions and 458 deletions?

 CPP Hell, No!
 -------------